The final 2024/25 Premier League table is taking shape.

 Ad

-Fans across the land are always desperate for Premier League football and they have plenty of matches to savour across Sky Sports and TNT Sports, with live streaming options in the shape of NOW and discovery+.
+Fans across the land are desperate for Premier League football and they will have plenty of matches to savour across Sky Sports and TNT Sports, with live streaming options in the shape of NOW and discovery+.

 RadioTimes.com brings you the complete Premier League TV schedule, including every game you can watch live in the UK.
 For more details on how to sign up for any of the broadcast services, scroll down the page for everything you need to know.